coredns/coredns.io/content/manual/what.md

 > CoreDNS is powered by plugins.

-Writing new [plugins](#writing-plugins) is should be easy enough, but requires knowing Go and having some insight into how DNS works.
+Writing new [plugins](#writing-plugins) should be easy enough, but requires knowing Go and having some insight into how DNS works.
 CoreDNS abstracts away a lot of DNS details, so that you can just focus on writing the plugin functionality you need.